abfab75/slidious/README.md

 Example:
 ---

-Let me give you an example on how to use fbm to create a fully responsive website.
+Let me give you an example on how to use Slidious to create a fully responsive website.
 First you will need to define some kind of sitemap.
 It should be a container with links inside.

 You will have to apply two custom attributes per A-element: data-x & data-y.